laiti/upcloud-server/README.md

 `export UPCLOUD_USERNAME=yourusername`
 `export UPCLOUD_PASSWORD=yoursecurpassword`

 2. Choose workspace name and `workspace.tfvars.example` to `yourworkspace.tfvars`.
 Usually workspaces are named development and production or similar.
+You can also go with default workspace.

-3. If you wish have statefile somewhere else than in repository (for example S3 or synchronized directory), copy `statefile.tf.example` to `statefile.tf` and edit.
+3. Optional: If you wish have statefile somewhere else than in repository (for example S3 or some synchronized cloud directory), copy `statefile.tf.example` to `statefile.tf` and edit.

 4. Run `terraform init` to get provider files etc.